Troy: Roman Troy (Troy IX)

-A new city called Ilium (from Greek Ilion) was founded on the site in the reign of the Roman emperor Augustus.
-It flourished until the establishment of Constantinople, which became a bishopric in the Roman province Hellespontus (civil Diocese of Asia), but declined gradually in the Byzantine era.

 The city was destroyed by Sulla's rival, the Roman general Fimbria, in 85 BC following an eleven-day siege.
 Later that year when Sulla had defeated Fimbria, he bestowed benefactions on Ilion for its loyalty which helped rebuilding the city.
 Ilion reciprocated this act of generosity by instituting a new civic calendar which took 85 BC as its first year.
 However, the city remained in financial distress for several decades despite its favoured status with Rome.
 In the 80s BC, Roman publicani illegally levied taxes on the sacred estates of Athena Ilias, and the city was required to call on L. Julius Caesar for restitution; while in 80 BC, the city suffered an attack by pirates.
 In 77 BC the costs of running the annual festival of the koinon of Athena Ilias became too pressing for both Ilion and the other members of the koinon and L. Julius Caesar was once again required to arbitrate, this time reforming the festival so that it would be less of a financial burden.
 In 74 BC the Ilians once again demonstrated their loyalty to Rome by siding with the Roman general Lucullus against Mithridates VI.
 Following the final defeat of Mithridates in 63–62, Pompey rewarded the city's loyalty by becoming the benefactor of Ilion and patron of Athena Ilias.

 In 48 BC, Gaius Julius Caesar likewise bestowed benefactions on the city, recalling the city's loyalty during the Mithridatic Wars, the city's connection with his cousin Lucius, and the family's claim that they were ultimately descended from Venus through the Trojan prince Aeneas and therefore shared kinship with the Ilians.
 In 20 BC, the emperor Augustus (Gaius Octavian Julius Caesar Augustus) visited Ilion and stayed in the house of a leading citizen, Melanippides son of Euthydikos.
 As a result of his visit, he also financed the restoration and rebuilding of the sanctuary of Athena Ilias, the bouleuterion (council house) and the theatre.
 Soon after work on the theatre was completed in 12–11 BC, Melanippides dedicated a statue of Augustus in the theatre to record this benefaction.

+A new city called Ilium (from Greek Ilion) was founded on the site in the reign of the Roman emperor Augustus.
+It flourished until the establishment of Constantinople.
+It fell within the Roman province Hellespontus in the civil Diocese of Asia.

+Archaeological excavations have identified one church building in the lower city.
+Its size—30 × 18 m—and the quality of its mosaic floor suggests that it may have been the main church.
+It was constructed around 400.
+No temples seem to have been converted into churches and no church has been found on the acropolis.

+Towards the end of the reign of Gallienus, probably in 267, Ilium was sacked by the Goths returning from the sack of Athens.
+"After the depredations of the Goths, the city entered the twilight zone."